Plezha/Achi/docs/FEATURES.md

 ## Overview

 Achi is an achievement tracking application that allows users to manage collections of achievements (called "packs") and track their progress through various steps.
+The app features user authentication with server-synced progress.
 The app is organized around three main sections accessible via bottom navigation.

 ## Core Features

 ### 1. Achievement Pack List

-**Purpose**: Browse and view all achievement packs that have been added by the user.
+**Purpose**: Browse and view all achievement packs in the user's collection.

 **Location**: Main "Achievements" tab (center bottom navigation)